 Becoming conscious of your breathing is a powerful strategy to create space in the midst of an emotional storm.
 Many ancient traditions use the breath as the primary focus.

 For example, yoga is essentially just a moving meditation, if we strip back all the physical postures the breath is the key ingredient.

-When we slow down the breath we calm the nervous system.
-Rapid breathing is a side effect of the fight or flight response which is triggered by a perceived threat.
+When we slow down the breath, we calm the nervous system.
+Rapid breathing is a side effect of the fight or flight response that is triggered by a perceived threat.
 Actively slowing down the breath allows us to step away from distressing thoughts and emotions and simply watch them.

 Recently, my yoga teacher said that people respect relaxation as much as they respect themselves.

 To cultivate an awareness of the breath, it is vital that we build space into our day for meditation and relaxation.

 Here are 3 quick tips to cultivate awareness of breath: